mwojnars/schemat/README.md

 be it a server-side storage (database) node, a compute (app server) node, or a client machine.
-In addition, Schemat makes application objects **network-aware** and unifies the client and server environments to the point where a single object can fully encapsulate a particular web functionality -- its _data_, _behavior_, and _appearance_ -- contrary to traditional approaches like MVC, where these three aspects of an atomic functionality are implemented separately and remain dispersed throughout the codebase, which prevents the true OOP to emerge.
+In addition, Schemat makes application objects **network-aware** and unifies the client and server environments to the point where a single object can fully encapsulate a particular web functionality -- the _data_, _behavior_, and _appearance_ -- contrary to traditional approaches like MVC, where these three aspects of a functionality are implemented separately and remain dispersed throughout the codebase, which prevents the true OOP to emerge.
 By creating an **extended object model** that spans the entire application stack -- from the database to the client -- Schemat is the first application platform that genuinely brings the full expression of OOP paradigm to the web.